Barbra Streisand during rehearsal for 'Funny Girl' in New York City, January 1964. (AP photo)

 LBJ to Top-of-The-Charts

 In 1965, Streisand began the year by entertaining newly elected President Lyndon Johnson at the Democratic Inaugural Gala on January 18th in Washington, D.C.
 On April 4th she attended a civil rights fundraiser in Selma, Alabama where she sang “That’s A Fine Kind of Freedom.”
 A week later, at the Grammys she took home the Best Female Vocalist award for “People.”At a civil rights fundraiser in Selma, Alabama she sang “That’s A Fine Kind of Freedom.”
 A week after that, on April 14th, she completed the taping for her first TV production, “My Name Is Barbra,” a one-woman musical special entirely her own show without any guest stars.
 Some people at CBS feared the program would be a disaster.
-When it aired on April 28th, the critics loved it and it earned high audience ratings (see video clip).
-The TV show was followed by the companion album, My Name Is Barbra, released in May 1965.
-A single from the this album, “My Man,” released in June 1965, made the Billboard Hot 100 in July, peaking at #79 and remained on the chart for six weeks.
+When it aired on April 28th, the critics loved it and it earned high audience ratings (For a time on YouTube, a clip of Streisand singing a fine rendition of “Happy Days” at the end of the show was available, since taken down).
+The CBS TV special was followed by the companion album, My Name Is Barbra, released in May 1965.
+A single from the this album, “My Man,” released in June 1965, made the Billboard Hot 100 in July, peaking at No. 79 and remained on the chart for six weeks.
 Her first TV show meanwhile, was nominated for five Emmy Awards, winning all five at the September ceremony, including two for Streisand herself.